CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.4 emergency management.md

 #### DER.4.A1 Creation of an emergency manual [Information Security Officer (ISB)]

-It SHOULD be created an emergency manual in which the most important information about
+It SHOULD be created an emergency manual, in which the most important information to

 * Roll,
 * Emergency measures,